databrary/policies/privacy.md

-Authorized Users are in control of both the nature of the Content stored on Databrary, and with whom and to what extent that Content is shared, within the bounds of what Research Data participants agreed to share and what use has been authorized by the Authorized User\'s Institution.
+Authorized Users are in control of both the nature of the Content stored on Databrary, and with whom and to what extent that Content is shared, within the bounds of what Research Data participants agreed to share and what use has been authorized by the Authorized User's Institution.

 6. Information Collected
 ------------------------